guyschaos/umundo/docs/GETTING_STARTED.md

 2. SWIG can not generate Interaces and Java does not support multiple inheritance so the API is a little cumbersome at times.
 3. You have to explicitly hold references to every Receiver and eventual Greeters as they are garbage collected otherwise.

+#### Java Archive

+The JAR file in the installers and in the maven repository uses a static initializer method to automatically load its platform-specific JNI library from the JAR itself.
+If this fails, you can still load the JNI library per <tt>System.load()</tt>.
+The JAR built for android only contains the native JNI code for the android platform and can not be used on desktop installations.
+There are three reasons for seperating the android and the desktop jar: 1) The library name is the same for android and linux, 2) the android jar can be smaller and 3) renaming the android jar with CMake is a hassle.

+The automatic loading of the JNI libraries contained in the Jar is only performed when uMundo is built with <tt>DIST_PREPARE</tt>
+to allow custom builds to load the debug JNI library.

 #### Maven Repository

-We maintain a Maven Repository for the umundocore JAR files with everything included for MacOSX, Linux 32-Bit and Windows.
-In your
+We maintain a maven repository for the desktop umundocore JAR file with everything included for MacOSX, Linux 32/64-Bit and Windows.
-<tt>pom.xml</tt> add a new repository and include the umundocore dependency:
+In your <tt>pom.xml</tt> add a new repository and include the umundocore dependency:

     <repositories>
       ...